pconrad/MuseScore2-Plugins/README.md

       }
     ```

-# Some scary bits: attributes and properties
+# Some scary bits: attributes, properties, signals

 So, it turns out that QML has a few things that might challenge your conventional notions about writing plugins being a simple matter of just writing a script, and cause you to have to scratch your head and think a bit.
 Those are the distinctions between attributes and properties, and whether the value assigned to them are static or dynamic.
 Yeah, real computer science here.